 Joe Mann Memorial.
-Place where he died.
-Joe Mann’s sister unveiling the monument.
+Spot where he died.
+Joe Mann’s sister Ireen unveiling the monument.

 Death and burial ground of Mann, Joe Eugen.

 Taken to a covered position, he insisted on returning to a forward position to stand guard during the night.
 On the following morning the enemy launched a concerted attack and advanced to within a few yards of the position, throwing hand grenades as they approached.
 One of these landed within a few feet of Pfc.
 Mann.
 Unable to raise his arms, which were bandaged to his body, he yelled “grenade” and threw his body over the grenade, and as it exploded, died.
 His outstanding gallantry above and beyond the call of duty and his magnificent conduct were an everlasting inspiration to his comrades for whom he gave his life.
-The United States Army ship USAT Private Joe E. Mann which operated in the Pacific Ocean at the end of World War II was named in his honor.
+Thanks to his sacrifice, of the six men in the pit, only three were slightly injured, namely Anthony Atayde, Private Paxton and Lieutenant Edward L Wierzbowski; the rest remained unharmed.
+The United States Army ship USAT Private Joe Eugen Mann which operated in the Pacific Ocean at the end of World War II was named in his honor.
 The casualties of the 101st Airborne Division during their campaign in Europe; In Normandy, killed/died of wounds 868, wounded in action 2.303, missing/captured 665.
 In Holland killed 752, wounded 2.151 and missing 398.
 In the battle of the Bulge in Belgium, killed 482, wounded 2.449 and missing 527, in total killed 2.043, wounded 2.782 and missed 1590.
-Joe Mann is honored every year by the Eindhoven 101st Airborne Association, and his brothers and sister Ireen were regular our guests for the commemoration close to his place of destination in Best.
+Joe Mann is honored every year by the Eindhoven 101st Airborne Association, and his three brothers and sister Ireen were regular our guests for the commemoration close to his place of destination in Best.